manu624/saturn-datawarehouse/user_manual.md

 This system allows users to define schemas for structured data, ingest structured or unstructured records, and run queries or search across them.
 All records are versioned and changes are tracked historically.

-Navigate to: `http://localhost:8000/` to access the main dashboard.
+Navigate to: `https://saturn-datawarehouse.onrender.com/` to access the main dashboard.

+ **Note:** The first time you load the site, it may take 10–20 seconds for the dashboard to appear.
+This delay is normal due to initial setup and cold start processes.

 ---